The Wonder

 16

-Hurt’s an unpleasant, but helpful, warning.
+Hurt’s an unpleasant,

 It signals a need to question

-and possibly upgrade how
+and possibly upgrade how we

-we obtain ableness and closeness.
+obtain ableness and closeness.

 17